NetApp/beegfs/README.md

 * Issues using a non-root user to deploy BeeGFS using Ansible.
     * If you are planning to use a non-root user to deploy BeeGFS using Ansible ensure you have passwordless SSH setup for this user, and you override the `ansible_user` variable.
     * Depending on how this user is setup to run privileged commands you may also need to set additional variables.
 See https://docs.ansible.com/ansible/latest/user_guide/become.html for additional details.

+Tip: Run your beegfs playbook with --tags=beegfs_validate_deployment to validate your management server can communicate with all the expected inventory BeeGFS nodes.
+This will also provide a report in the failed messages should any node be missing.

 Uninstalling BeeGFS and Cleaning Up Configuration